setarekhosravi/LordOfTheBots/README.md

 ## 💍 One Bot to Rule Them All

-LordOfTheBots doesn't simply answer your questions - it transports you to Middle-earth with its deep knowledge and engaging responses.
+"Lord Of The Bots" doesn't simply answer your questions - it transports you to Middle-earth with its deep knowledge and engaging responses.
 Whether you're curious about the Silmarils, wondering about Tom Bombadil's true nature, or debating why one does not simply walk into Mordor, this bot has the answers you seek!

 ---